Was this page helpful?

 The impl generated by FromRow

-trait does not have information about column names, so it cannot match them with the struct field names.
+trait did not have information about column names, so it could not match them with the struct field names.
 You can use enforce_order

 and skip_name_checks